Home - Blog - Snowshoeing Adventures: Unforgettable Winter Excursions for All Levels

 Backcountry Snowshoeing

-One of the most exhilarating aspects of snowshoeing is the opportunity to explore the backcountry.
-When I venture out into the wild, I use snowshoes with a wider surface area to provide better flotation.
-This extra surface area allows me to glide over deep snow without sinking.
-Additionally, my backcountry snowshoes have lateral, perimeter crampon teeth, which provide excellent traction and grip on soft snow.
+One of the most exhilarating aspects of snowshoeing is the chance to explore the backcountry, where untouched snow and rugged landscapes create a true winter adventure.
+When you head out into the wild, you’ll want snowshoes with a wider surface area to give you better flotation, allowing you to glide over deep snow without sinking.
+Look for snowshoes with perimeter crampons and lateral teeth for excellent traction and grip, even on soft snow or challenging terrain.

 Snowshoeing Workouts

-• Snowshoe running: A fast-paced, high-intensity workout that targets my cardiovascular system and various muscle groups.
+• Snowshoe running: This fast-paced, high-intensity workout will challenge your cardiovascular system and activate multiple muscle groups, all while delivering a burst of energy.

-• Snowshoe lunges and squats: These compound movements build strength in my lower body, especially my quadriceps, hamstrings, and glutes.
+• Snowshoe lunges and squats: These compound movements help build strength in your quads, hamstrings, and glutes, giving you the power to trek through the snow with ease.

-• Hill climbs: Climbing steep inclines with snowshoes on pushes my leg muscles to work harder, providing an excellent strength and endurance challenge.
+• Hill climbs: Climbing steep inclines with snowshoes forces your legs to work harder, providing an excellent strength and endurance challenge.

 Snowshoeing Tours and Classes